patheard/cucumber-puppeteer/README.md

 ### License and Credits

 This code is licensed under the MIT license.
-See LICENSE.
-Credits - Anephenix Ltd.